Skip to main content

 • Additional mandatory details must be included in records:

-• Product authorisation number (MAPP)
+• Product authorisation number (MAPP).

-• EPPO codes for crops/land uses
+• EPPO codes for crops/land uses.

 • Contractors must provide the person or business they work for access to or a copy of all relevant PPP records without undue delay or restrictions.

-• The professional user (the person who carries out the spraying) must keep the records in the specified format and only if requested to do so by the Department, submit such records within 10 working days of a request, unless an alternative timeframe is specified by the Department at the time of the request.
+• The professional user (the person who carries out the spraying) must keep the records in the specified format and if requested to do so by the Department, submit such records within 10 working days of a request, unless an alternative timeframe is specified by the Department at the time of the request.

 During 2026 DAERA will not apply penalties to users who are found to be in non-compliance in terms of the new content requirements.
 This will allow the Department time and opportunity to provide any necessary guidance to users.
 However, this does not remove existing record keeping requirements already in place under Regulation (EC) 1107/2009, which will still be applicable.